hivesolutions/prettier-config-hive/README.md

-# prettier-config-hive
+# Prettier Config Hive

-The Prettier configuration for Hive Solutions
+The Prettier configuration for Hive Solutions.